 After falling in love with the blonde color she gave me while I was an intern a few years ago, I held on to her process notes (shown above), and as you can see, she made sure to only keep the foils on for a strict 40 minutes.
 (And yes, I still carry this card in my wallet for reference.)

-2. Mind the way you style: This one might not come as a surprise, but it’s important nonetheless—be careful with your ponytail habit.
+2. Mind the way you style: This one might not come as a surprise, but it’s important nonetheless—be mindful of your ponytail habit.
 Not only can pulling a ponytail too tight (or wearing one to bed) cause breakage around the hairline, but it can also weaken the section of the hair secured with the tie.

 3. Patience is a virtue: Although my colorist back in 2013 should never (and I mean never) have bleached right on top of my highlights, I still partly take the blame.
 I had been getting my hair highlighted for long enough so that I knew how damaging and irreversible the consequences could be, and yet I let my impatience get the better of me.
 I wanted a fix right then, and the colorist picked up on that panic.
 Which led to her panic, which then led to a whole lot of inappropriately applied bleach, which ultimately led to the mother of all panic: horribly damaged hair.
 (So not worth it.)